petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 !!! important
     This feature is currently behind a release feature flag (LPD-15596).
 Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

-While creating/editing a web content article, you can view and set the web content article's visibility, view and set its permissions, and schedule its publication to a future date before publishing/submitting it for workflow.
+While creating/editing a web content article, you can view and set the web content article's visibility, view and set its permissions, and schedule its publication for a future date before publishing/submitting it for workflow.

-To set the web content article's visibility and permissions,
+### Setting the Web Content Article's Visibility and Permissions

 1. Follow the steps to [create a web content article](#creating-a-basic-web-content-article).